 Domestic Leg Inflight

 FRA – LEJ ist a very short hop (approx. 35 Minutes).
-The FAs tried to deliver the same service as on the Munich leg but had to stop serving drinks two rows before our row due to landing preparation.
-No big deal, yet I could have used a cup of coffee at this time!
+The FAs tried to deliver the same service as on the Munich leg but had to stop serving drinks two rows before our’s due to landing preparations.
+No big deal, but I could have used a cup of coffee at this time!

 All things considered these were two very pleasant journeys with two aspects of Lufthansa in economy beeeing definitively stellar: their hard product (cabin interior, seats, IFE, blankets, pillows) and their exceptionally well-trained cabin crew.
 The service experience is solid sprinkled with a few premium service points such as metal cutlery, hot towels, aperitif & digestif service; while others miss: no amenity kits, no menu cards, boxed snacks instead of meal trays for the second service.

 The fifth star my be wrapped in advance laurels